gabrfarina/exp-a-spiel/README.md

 must have shape `(dh3.NUM_INFOS_PL2, 9)`.
 For reference, `NUM_INFOS_PL1 = 3720850` and `NUM_INFOS_PL2 = 2352067`.

 Each row of the tensor contains the strategy for each of the possible infosets of the game.
 It is mandatory that the probability of illegal actions be `0.0`.

-TODO: determine a good format to explain the correspondence between row and infoset---what is a convenient way to export the observations that define the infoset for you to query the net?

 ```
 import pydh3 as dh3